anna-dor-plumsail/documents-docs/source/getting-started/use-as-rest-api.rst

 1. :ref:`call-a-method-and-get-the-result`
 2. :ref:`start-a-job-and-get-the-results-once-the-job-finished`

 The first way is good for light operations.
 When execution of method doesn't take a lot of time.
-You just call an API method and receive responce with results.
+You just call an API method and receive a response with results.

-The second way is good if you want to perform long running operation.
-For example convert large file.
+The second way is good if you want to perform a long-running operation.
+For example, convert a large file.
 You just start a conversion job and then download the result once the job is finished.

-You can find description of all available methods in `API reference <https://api.plumsail.com/swagger/#!/DocumentsAPI>`_
+You can find descriptions of all available methods in `API reference <https://api.plumsail.com/swagger/#!/DocumentsAPI>`_

 .. _call-a-method-and-get-the-result:

 Call a method and get the result immediately
 ````````````````````````````````````````````

-This approach is good for processig small amount of data and for testing purposes.
+This approach is good for processing of a small amount of data and for testing purposes.
 If your request is can't be processed in 30 seconds our service will return an error.
-Thus, if you want to process large amount of data it is better to use the second option with jobs.
+Thus, if you want to process a large amount of data it is better to use the second option with jobs.

 Some of the methods in the API are not mirrored in jobs.
 Those methods are designed to work with quick operations.
 They just don't need any jobs.

-All jobs are placed under /jobs/ you may noticed in `API reference <https://api.plumsail.com/swagger/#!/DocumentsAPI>`_.
-The rest of methods return you results right in the responce.
+All jobs are placed under *'/jobs/'* path.
+You may notice it in `API reference <https://api.plumsail.com/swagger/#!/DocumentsAPI>`_.
+The rest of methods return results right in the response.

-This is an example of raw request to to convert DOCX to PDF:
+This is an example of a raw request to convert DOCX to PDF:

 ::